textileio/community/docs/a-tour-of-textile.md

     ok
     ```

 Messages are downloaded in batches and queued for processing.
+This enables cafes to receive messages on an account peer's behalf when it is offline.

 #### Unregister with a cafe